diffix/pg_diffix/README.md

 `pg_diffix.low_count_layer_sd` - The standard deviation for each noise layer used when calculating the low count filter threshold.
 Default value is 1.0.

-`pg_diffix.bucket_merging` - If `True`, some of the suppressed bins may be merged into non-suppressed bins, in order to prevent inferring data about them.
+`pg_diffix.bin_merging` - If `True`, some of the suppressed bins may be merged into non-suppressed bins in order to prevent inferring data about them.

 `pg_diffix.compute_suppress_bin` - If `True`, the first row in the query result might contain the suppress bin, which